 At St Luke’s, we want our children to develop a love of reading and a good knowledge of a range of authors.

-Our pupils’ reading journey starts in EYFS where they are taught Phonics using the Little Wandle phonics scheme.
+Our pupils’ reading journey starts in EYFS where they are taught Phonics using Little Wandle Letters and Sounds Revised phonics scheme.
 Phonics lessons continue in Year 1 and for some in Year 2, where children work, at their own pace, through the different phases.
-In Year 2, this is complimented by The Literacy Company's Pathways to Spell.
+In Year 2, this is complimented by Little Wandle’s Fluency scheme of work.

-Using The Literacy Company's Pathways to Read scheme, Whole Class Guided Reading lessons take place in in Years 2 - 6.
-Teaching reading to the whole-class means that children of all attainment bands are immersed in the same high-quality literature and the discussions that these texts promote (Crosby, DM).
+Whole Class Reading sessions take place in KS2, in addition to daily English lessons.
+Teaching reading to the whole class means that children of all attainment bands are immersed in the same high-quality literature and discussions that these texts promote (Crosby, DM).